DEV Community

 I built an AI that does it for me.

-Actually I googled first for Blender AI plugin and Blender AI tools and only found Blender-MCP which did not meet my expectations.
+Actually, I googled first for Blender AI plugin and Blender AI tools and mostly found Blender-MCP experiments, which were exciting but did not meet my expectations for a daily production workflow.

 The "Aha" Moment